tue-robotics/tue-env/README.md

 Any target dependencies that can be specified in `install.yaml` as other targets or installable packages must be specified there.
 They should not be moved to `install.bash`as`tue-env` has many controls in place to parse the YAML file.

+Some (parts of) targets are not used for testing, but do take a long time to install.
+Therefore it is prefferable to skip these (parts of) targets during CI.
+To ignore an entire target in CI, add a `.ci_ignore` file to the target.
+To either ignore the bash script or the yaml file add respectively `.ci_ignore_bash` or `.ci_ignore_yaml`.

 ### Naming conventions